jairodelgado/el-brillante-server/README.md

 **Note:** You don't need to modify your database schema, the application is responsible of creating everithing from scratch.
 You should provide an empty database.

+## Test
+In order to populate the database with some initial information, please run the following
+command:

+`npx sequelize-cli db:seed:all`

 ## Run

 To run the application you can use: